rvanderlely/Closed_Hashing/README.md

 ## Acknowledgments

-Instructions for project given by Dr.Zhao of Cameron University
+Instructions for project given by Professor Moini of Cameron University